Simple 5 Step 2021 Holiday eCommerce Prep List

 One last important thing…

-By detailing the entire purchasing process, from your marketing efforts to conversion, you create the opportunity to make the experience special.
-This approach will give you an edge.
+By mapping out the entire purchasing process, from your marketing efforts to conversion, you create the opportunity to make the experience memorable and special.
+This approach will give you an edge in a very competitive arena.

-Planning down to the little things like quality packaging, holiday tissue, and greetings will make an impression when your packages are opened.
+Planning the little things like quality packaging, holiday tissue, and greetings will make an impression when your packages are opened.
 That’s what dazzles and keeps customers coming back for more.
-Add a personal touch, and you are golden.
+Add a personal touch, such as a handwritten thank you note, and you are golden.

 I call this strategy the three “Ps”: Plan + Process = Profit.
 Put it to work for you this season.